talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

-> *Possible and practicable* is NOT a line vegans draw for themselves to mitigate some perceived inconvenience.
-This would reduce veganism to some form of moral relativism.
-> Rather, it is a reference to the threshold a ‘rational person’ would set; ‘all other things being equal’.
+> *Possible and practicable* is NOT a line vegans draw for themselves to mitigate some perceived inconvenience. it is a reference to the threshold a ‘rational person’ would set; ‘all other things being equal’.

-Vegans strive to meet or exceed this threshold and bring an end to the mistreatment of animals.

-Vegans may at times fail to meet this threshold.
-However,  it is necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.

-> Argument #3 misrepresents the nature of veganism.
-As with any moral standpoint perfection is not expected.
-Veganism, and the ideal of a world without exploitation and cruelty, is both logical and possible.
+This appeal to a rational person is not an excuse to gatekeep veganism by arguing against other peoples' decisions.
+Remember you do not have all the facts when some-one relays a story about a time they had to make a difficult decision.

+Moral decisions are not arbitrary, but neither is it your role to act as jury for other people's decisions.
+The 'rational person' clause simply provides a medium for academic discussions regarding veganism.

+No-one can take your v-card away, and you cannot take anyone else's away either.